 SummaryWiseBanyan's strong points are its free management fees and no account minimums that could lead to a highly diverse portfolio.
-However, it's not meant for investors with taxable accounts and also its sustainability is somehow questionable.
+It also promotes financial with automatic monthly deposits to make investing completely effortless.

 Assets Under Management$80 Million